whatphilipcodes/entity/README.md

 # entity

-by Lara Ketzenberg and Philip Gerdes supervised by Moritz Schell
+by Lara Ketzenberg and Philip Gerdes <br>
+supervised by Moritz Schell